Niemeyer-Research-Group/1DSweptCUDA/README.md

         * _perfAnalysis.py_: Parses results of performance tests and makes informative plots in __ResultPlots__ folder.
     * __Testing__
         * _KSDouble_Official.txt_: The official version of the KS result.
 Run with very small (10^-8) timestep.
 KS has no analytical solution so this is the basis for accuracy judgements.
-        * _testProcedure.py_: Python script that determines the consistency and accuracy of the programs.
+        * _testProcedure.py_: Script to verify the consistency and accuracy of the programs.
 Consistency is measured by comparing the results of the versions (classic, swept, variant) to each other and cataloguing the differences in ResultPlots/ExactTesting/cinsistency.out.
 Accuracy is measured against analytic solutions (Heat and Euler Equations) or small timestep solution (KS equation.)
 Error plots available in ResultPlots/ExactTesting/.
 * __ResultPlots__:
     * All plots for accuracy, simulation results, swept rule visualization, and performance results.
 See [the plot readme](ResultPlots/PlotREADME.md) for further details.
 * __pyAnalysisTools__